-A rundown of all you need to know about protesting.
-Did the Women’s March on Washington accomplish anything?
-What do you do after the protests are over?
-We’ll delve into those topics and more as we look into the anatomy of a protest and also how people of faith should respond.
-We’ve also got What’s Good?
+A rundown of all you need to know about the new normal including Trump’s inauguration, Christian’s obsession with Israel and Dr. Martin Luther King Jr.’s dream for America.
+We’ve also added a new segment called What’s Good?
 What’s Bad? chronicling the interweb’s best and worst of the week.
 Join us as we skewer through life, culture, and spirituality in the face of a changing world.

 Program: Snarky Faith Radio